 Handcuffs are uncomfortable and can pinch or scratch someone even with proper application.
 This in itself is not a use of force.
-It should be noted if the subject complains about the use of handcuffs, and a supervisor will investigate the complaint.
+It should be noted if the subject complains about the use of handcuffs, a member will notify a supervisor who will investigate the complaint.